 Make Devil’s Point a Bathing Water

-As a keen wild-swimmer, I love taking a tip at Devil’s Point.
+As a keen wild-swimmer, I love Devil’s Point.
 The views are breath-taking and since the pandemic Devil’s Point and Firestone Bay have become even more popular.
-But at the moment we don’t have the peace of mind that the water is clean for our swimmers, kayakers and paddleboarders.
-Unfortunately, rivers and seas across the country are being polluted by regular discharge of raw sewage, so we need water testing at Devil’s Point now more than ever.
+But unfortunately, rivers and seas across the country are being polluted by regular discharge of raw sewage, so we need water testing at Devil’s Point now more than ever.

 I joined the Environment Agency to take the first water sample at Devil’s Point in May of 2022, the first step in the application process.

-Later that month, we took another step forward as I started the recruitment of volunteers to help count the number of people on the beach, swimming in the bay, kayaking or paddle boarding.
-We need to gather enough data to make the case that the area is well-used.
-By the start of June, we’ve filled hundreds of volunteer slots and are currently recruiting more!
+Later that month, we took another step forward as I started the recruitment of volunteers to help count the number of people on the beach, swimming in the bay, kayaking or paddle boarding – another requirement to make the bathing water application.